DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 # AWS Credit Card Transactions Stream and Batch Processing Data Pipeline

 # Introduction & Goals
 Cloud services have changed the way that businesses are operated.
 I have been working on data warehousing as a data engineer and are always exited to expand my toolbox of data engineering.
 With that in mind, I designed and built this data pipeline to build up knowledge in AWS and its components.
-The purpose of this project is to build a complete data pipeline to collect, transform, and store data into different data storages to meet the needs of data users.
+The purpose of this project is to build a data pipeline to collect, transform, and store data into different data storages to meet the needs of data users.
 The credit card transactions dataset is sourced from Kaggle and will be fed into both stream and batch pipelines.

 **Major Steps**
 * Design an AWS data pipeline framework of stream and batch processing which is practical for real-world enterprises.